ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Registration Policy:

 : the pre-condition enforced by the Transparency Service before registering a Signed Statement, based on information in the non-opaque header and metadata contained in its COSE Envelope.
-A Transparency Service MAY implement any range of policies that meets their needs.
-However a Transparency Service can not alter the contents of the Signed Statements.

 Signed Statement: